 - Jason DeRulo's "Whatcha Say", as the title would imply, samples the famous "Mmm whatcha say" part of "Hide and Seek" by Imogen Heap.

 - "Don't Wanna Go Home" interpolates the chorus from "The Banana Boat Song" and samples the backbeat from Robin S.' "Show Me Love".
 It also throws in a random Lil Jon line for good measure.

 - "Fight For You" heavily samples "Africa" by Toto.

-- The Verve: "Bittersweet Symphony", sampling an orchestral rendition of the Rolling Stones' "The Last Time".
-The Rolling Stones' manager sued, won, got royalties and credits on the album.
-The band broke up shortly thereafter because they'd made no profit after the lawsuit.
+- The Verve: "Bittersweet Symphony", sampling a rendition of "The Last Time" by The Andrew Oldham Orchestra, originally by The Rolling Stones.
+The former manager of The Stones - Allen Klein, who owned the band's entire pre-1971 recordings - sued, won, got royalties and Jagger/Richards got credits on the song.
+The band broke up shortly thereafter partially because they'd made no profit from the song after the lawsuit.

 - On two separate occasions, Eels have sampled themselves: "Efil's God" is largely based around backwards loops of earlier track "Dog's Life", while a short violin phrase in "Selective Memory" later was prominently looped in "Fresh Feeling".

 - Mark De Gli Antoni of Soul Coughing built his keyboard lines entirely out of samples from multiple sources, some from his own work pre-dating the band itself.
 At least two Soul Coughing songs ("Bus To Beelzebub" and "Disseminated") are built almost entirely around Raymond Scott samples.

 - Space absolutely loved doing this, particularly in the early days.
 Spiders is very heavy on samples - the one that stands out the most being the Elephant Man sample on 'No One Understands' - as are several B-sides.